-1. A major goal of the SPS is to provide a full program of instruction to meet the needs of all students.
+- 1. A major goal of the SPS is to provide a full program of instruction to meet the needs of all students.
 In an effort to meet this goal, the SPS shall continue to maintain and staff library and learning resource center facilities.
-Continuous access to library collections and flexible scheduling of facilities shall be a major component of the plans.

-- 2. The SPS shall adhere to appropriate State laws and regulations relative to library services within the public schools of the State of Washington. - 3.
+Continuous access to library collections and flexible scheduling of facilities shall be a major component of the plans. - 2.
+The SPS shall adhere to appropriate State laws and regulations relative to library services within the public schools of the State of Washington. - 3.
 Elementary and secondary librarians will arrange cooperative meetings during the employee's work day at their respective levels for purposes of discussing books, materials or other business pertinent to professional librarians.
 These meetings shall be cooperatively planned and implemented by the supervisor of libraries and a committee including at least four (4) librarians. - a.
 Coordination for the meetings will be through the appropriate SPS administrator's office. - b.
 Arrangements will be made at each building for the libraries to remain open. - c.
 Librarians shall be eligible for consideration for attendance at the Washington Library Media Association's annual conference and other annual meetings of professional organizations under the provisions of Article VI, A.12 of this Contract. - 4.
 The Library Catalog Unit shall be staffed and equipped so that library materials received by the SPS can be delivered to the buildings promptly.
 Unreasonable delays shall be a subject for discussion by librarians with the Library Supervisor and the appropriate Assistant Superintendent. - 5.
 Each elementary librarian must be allotted time beyond planning and passing time, each week in each school to which they are assigned, to perform duties necessary to maintain the school or schools' library collection and resources. - 6.
-The Librarian shall be a member of the faculty representative organization in each school. - a.
+The Librarian shall be a member of the faculty representative organization in each school.

+- a.
 All librarians should allow time in their daily schedule for conferencing with faculty members to implement the most efficient use of the library as a learning and resource center.
 Librarians shall not provide a substantial amount of PCP time, (not more than 1⁄2 their time) during their librarian assignment if staffed at 1.0 FTE.
 Those working a .5 FTE assignment will not be required to do PCP. - b.
 All library staff is directly responsible to the Librarian. - 7.
 Five (5) additional days per school, shall be made available for the academic year at per diem rate to be used in the opening and closing of the facilities.
-One (1) or two (2) of the available days may be utilized during winter or spring vacation to complete tasks that cannot be carried out during the school year.
+One (1) or two (2) of the available days may be utilized during winter or spring vacation to complete tasks that cannot be carried out during the school year. - 8.
+SEA and SPS agree to establish a committee of staff and parents to explore and make recommendations on how funding of libraries and librarians could be distributed equitably throughout the district.